20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 acceptStrategy = pureAction Accept
 ```

-`pureAction` lifts the deterministic choice `Accept` to the probabilistic concept.
+`pureAction` lifts the deterministic choice `Accept` to the corresponding concept in the probabilistic realm.

 The upside of assuming this little amount of overhead is that switching from pure to mixed strategies can be easily done on the fly, without having to change the model beforehand.